bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README.md

 ```

 #### Key Usage:
-- **Variables**: You can define project-specific variables under `vars`.
-These are useful when you need to reference configuration values in multiple places in your models, macros, or tests.
-  - These variables are **project-specific** and are **not meant to store sensitive information** like database credentials.

 - **Project Paths**: You can configure paths for models, seeds, and snapshots.
-- **Project-specific Settings**: This file defines what dbt will do within the scope of your project.
+- **Project-specific Settings**: This file defines what `dbt` will do within the scope of your project.
 The configurations are highly tailored to that particular project, making it version-controlled and tied to the specific project context.

-In this project, we only `models`, `macros` folders. `Log` and `target` folders will be created by the `dbt run`.
+- In this project, we use `models`, `macros` folders. `log`, `dbt_packages` and `target` folders are created by  `dbt run`.

 #### Source:
 - [dbt_project.yml Reference](https://docs.getdbt.com/reference/project-configs/dbt_project.yml)